Bad Teacher (TV series)

-Bad Teacher is an American single-camera sitcom developed by Hilary Winston, based on the 2011 film of the same title.
-The series aired on CBS from April 24 to July 26, 2014, as part of the 2013–14 American television season.
+Bad Teacher is an American single-camera sitcom that aired in 2014, developed by Hilary Winston, and based on the 2011 film Bad Teacher.
+The series aired on CBS from April 24 to July 26, 2014.

 On May 27, 2014, CBS, which had already canceled the show after three episodes, removed it from the schedule.
 However, the remaining episodes later aired as part of a summer burn off in July 2014.

 Plot

 Meredith Davis is divorced from her rich husband, who leaves her with nothing due to a prenuptial agreement that she clearly did not read.
-She moves in with her friend's family, whose stepdaughter Lily inspires her to come up with a plan – become hired as a teacher at Lily's school, Richard Nixon Middle School, meet and marry a rich single father, and return to the extravagant lifestyle to which she was accustomed.
-Using a fake résumé and her feminine charm, she gets Principal Carl Gaines to hire her.
+She moves in with her friend's family, whose stepdaughter, Lily, inspires her to come up with a plan: Become hired as a teacher at Lily's school (the fictional Richard Nixon Middle School), meet and marry a rich single father, and return to the extravagant lifestyle to which she was accustomed.

+Using a fake résumé and her feminine charm, she coaxes Principal Carl Gaines to hire her.
 The faculty includes Joel, a former high school classmate who is now a gym teacher; Irene, a shy fellow teacher who becomes excited to have a new friend; and Ginny, faculty president who resents Meredith and is suspicious of her.

 Although an incompetent teacher, Meredith imparts life lessons to Lily and her friends.